freesewing/freesewing/markdown/org/docs/patterns/skully/fabric/en.md

 ## Stuffing

 Since this is a plush toy, it will need to be stuffed with material.
 Most of the time you'll want to use polyester fiberfill (polyfill), but if you have a lot of fabric scraps, you can use shredded scrap fabric.
 However this may be heavier and less soft than fiberfill.
-It's also worth thinking about whether your Hi may be at risk of getting dirty, or want to go for a swim, as not all stuffing options are washable.
+It's also worth thinking about whether your Skully may be at risk of getting dirty as not all stuffing options are washable.

 ## Hair